 How portamento notes work

-The Portamento command (11) affects only the transition from one note to the next.
+The Portamento command applies only to the transition from one note to the next.
 That is, causes a quick slide at the transition

 between notes.
 The effect is most audible when large tone intervals are made between the notes.
 The Portamento indicator should be set on the note to receive the portamento effect.